HongyuanJia8/cse15l-lab-reports/lab-report-5.md

   echo "Correct: path exists and is a file" fi
 ```

-This condition was true in this example, because the path was correct and there was a correct file in it.
+This condition was true in this example, because the path was correct and there was a correct file in it. if[[-f]] means if the file exists, take actions based on the returned response.
+Since the file does exist, so print "Correct: path exists and is a file" to tell user that the system found this file successfully.

 ```
 if [[ -e $FILENAME ]]